 - Burns and possible holes in the throat (esophagus)

 HEART AND CIRCULATORY SYSTEM

 - Breathing difficulty (from breathing in drain opening agent)

 - Throat swelling (may also cause breathing difficulty)

 - Holes (necrosis) in the skin or tissues underneath

 Seek medical help RIGHT AWAY.
-Do NOT make a person throw up unless told to do so by poison control or a health care professional.
+DO NOT make a person throw up unless told to do so by poison control or a health care provider.

 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

 If the chemical was swallowed, immediately give the person water or milk, unless instructed otherwise by a provider.
 DO NOT give water or milk if the person is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow.

 If the person breathed in the poison, immediately move them to fresh air.